sanngu5/sanngu5.github.io/_pages/about.md

-My research interests are in image generative models for
+My research interests are in Image Generation and Editing.